 What is kidney failure in dogs?

-When you hear the term kidney failure, your mind likely jumps to worst case scenarios and grave prognoses for your dog.
 To those in the medical community, however, kidney failure doesn’t necessarily mean end-stage disease.
-Veterinarians often use the term “kidney failure” somewhat interchangeably with the term “kidney disease.”
+Veterinarians often use the term “kidney failure in dogs” somewhat interchangeably with the term “kidney disease in dogs.”

 You also may hear or see terms like “renal failure,” “renal disease,” or “renal insufficiency.”
 Without additional context, each of these terms alone doesn’t tell you much about how severe the problem might be.
-However, what they all have in common is that they are various ways to say that the kidneys are not functioning at their normal capacity.
+However, what they all have in common is that they are various ways to say that the kidneys aren’t working as well as they should.

 In veterinary school we had to learn anatomy and physiology before they would teach us the fun stuff (i.e. all the diseases and how to fix them).
 Though I didn’t love it at the time, I guess they did have a point.